Comporta Portugal in the Alentejo: Beach, nature & insider tips

 Another highlight of the local cuisine is the rice.
 A lot of rice is grown in Comporta and it is the basis for many dishes.
 Be sure to try the arroz de marisco, a delicious seafood rice.

-Comporta also has a variety of restaurants to suit all tastes and budgets.
-A popular spot is Restaurante Sal, which is right on the beach and serves delicious seafood.
-Another favorite is the Museu do Arroz, known for its rice dishes.
+A popular place is the “Restaurant Sal* (advertisement)", which is located right on the beach and serves delicious seafood.
+Another favorite is the "Rice Museum* (advertisement)", which is known for its rice dishes.
 However, both were closed during our visit in January.
-We tried local specialties at the Escola Primaria restaurant just outside of Comporta instead.

 Comporta Cafe